 While winter is one of the most popular times for visitors you can find fun all year round.
 And, some killer hotel and resort deals during the off-season.

 This article will include things to do in and around metro Phoenix.
-I’ll write another post about fun trips to take in the state of Arizona that are more than an hour from the city.
 So, without further ado, here is the list of the top things to do in Phoenix, from a local’s perspective.

 Some links in this article may be affiliate links, which means that if you purchase through them, I receive a small commission.
 This will never cost you extra.
 Please read the disclosures to learn more.